 The costs for diagnosing problems and making repairs on home appliances have gone up considerably in the last few years.
 This has made replacements with new models more common.

 A word to the wise

 Home appliances have built-in obsolescence.
-By design, life expectancy has gone down slowly over the years.
+They just don’t make ’em like they used to.
+It’s by design that life expectancy has gone down gradually over the years.
 Take refrigerators for example.
 They used to last for 30 years or longer.
-They were specifically designed to do that!
+They were specifically designed and manufactured for that kind of lifespan!
 These days you’ll be lucky to get 10 years.
 And, that’s with excellent maintenance and timely repairs.

 Anticipate so you are not caught off guard

 Anticipate costs to repair and eventually replace major home appliances.
 Create a special account designated just for future appliance replacement.
 Setting aside a small amount of money every month will give you cash options to make wise decisions when the time comes.

 - READ POST: Anticipate Your Way to Freedom